Entrepreneurship Pathway

 • Being a professional who owns a practice such as a physician, dentist, or attorney

 The courses and experiential learning opportunities in the Entrepreneurship Pathway are for students who are interested in business, social entrepreneurship, arts entrepreneurship, and entrepreneurship applications in new areas.
-Students in this pathway will practice communication and leadership skills that that are transferable to many other career paths beyond entrepreneurial activities.
-Whether you’re new to entrepreneurship or already focused on specific entrepreneurship goals, this pathway will help you learn effective organization leadership skills and gain knowledge about communication and human behavior that will prepare you for your work at Wooster and beyond graduation.
+Students in this Pathway will practice communication and leadership skills that that are transferable to many other career paths beyond entrepreneurial activities.
+Whether you’re new to entrepreneurship or already focused on specific entrepreneurship goals, this Pathway will help you learn effective organization leadership skills and gain knowledge about communication and human behavior that will prepare you for your work at Wooster and beyond graduation.

 Take four (4) courses fitting the following descriptions.